Jual Oram: Political career

 In 1989, Oram joined Bharatiya Janata Party.
 He was elected to the Odisha Legislative Assembly from Bonai constituency in the following year and served for two terms until 1998.
 He served as the party's national vice-president for the BJP ST Morcha (Scheduled Tribes wing) between 1993 and 1995.
 After serving two years as national secretary of the party, he was appointed party president for the state unit in 1997 and remained in that position until 1999.

 In 1998, Oram was elected to the Lok Sabha from Sundargarh constituency.
 He was re-elected to the parliament in the following year.
 After Prime Minister Atal Bihari Vajpayee created the Ministry of Tribal Affairs, he was sworn as its first ever minister on 13 October.

 In 2004, Oram was re-elected as party president for the state unit and served for two years.
 On 17 May of the same year, he was re-elected to the Lok Sabha for the third time from his constituency.
 From 2006 to 2009, he served as the party's national vice-president.

 Oram lost from his Sundargarh constituency in 2009.
 On 22 December 2009, he was made the party president of the state unit for the third time.
 In July 2012, he alleged that former Chief Minister of Odisha Hemananda Biswal had forged his caste certificate.
 On 1 April 2013, he was appointed vice president of the party.

 On 18 May 2014, Oram was re-elected to the Lok Sabha from the Sundargarh constituency after defeating Dilip Tirkey of the Biju Janata Dal.
 He was also the only candidate of Bharatiya Janata Party to win from Odisha.
 On 26 May, he took oath as the Tribal Affairs minister in the Narendra Modi ministry.
 In the following month, he announced that the central government would create a tribal map of India which would help in introducing new projects and schemes for the tribals.

 In 2015, Oram stoked a controversy by equating Sarnaism with Hinduism.
 Carrying black flags and banners, nearly 300 tribals gathered around the state guesthouse in Ranchi on 31 October and demanded an apology from him for allegedly hurting their sentiments.

+Criminal case

+He is facing a pending criminal case that includes a charge related to a crime against women.

+union ministership

 Personal life

 On 8 March 1987, he married Jhingia Oram and they have two daughters.
+His wife Jhingia Oram died on 17 August 2024 of dengue at age of 58.